 Lesson #5: Do not go to places that are not on Nomad List.

 In Luang Prabang, I changed 3 hotels in 3 days, and almost got raped.

 Lesson #5.1: Don’t cheap out

-To get to Vang Vieng, I took a mini-bus which had to manoeuvre steep turns non-stop the entire 4 hour drive.
+To get to Vang Vieng, I took a mini-bus which had to maneuver steep turns non-stop the entire 4-hour drive.
 It was so bad a mother and her kid in the back had to ask the driver to stop to puke by the side of the road.
 The only saving grace was a Singaporean I met and hit it off with right away, and that the driver picked the most spectacular place for a pitstop.

 Lesson #5.2: Sit towards the front to prevent car sickness!